ESA-EarthCODE/documentation/pages/Community and Best Practices/FAIR and Open Science.md

 R1.3. (meta)data meet domain-relevant community standards

 ## Open Science: A Collaborative and Transparent Approach
 Open Science is a movement that promotes transparency, accessibility, and collaboration in scientific research.
-According to UNESCO, Open Science encompasses open access to scientific knowledge, open data, open-source software, and broader participation in research processes.
+According to [UNESCO Recommendation on Open Science](https://www.unesco.org/en/open-science/about?hub=686), Open Science encompasses open access to scientific knowledge, open data, open-source software, open workflows and broader participation in research processes.

 ## Collaboration Tips
 A fundamental aspect of Open Science is **sharing while doing**, rather than treating data and publications as an afterthought.
 The earlier Open Science principles are incorporated into research workflows, the easier they are to implement.
 This approach enables: